top of page

 I sigh.
 It is a justified accusation “Is it true?”
 I ask and that made Alex sober from the sudden anger from protecting his captain’s offspring.

 “Arios went down in minutes.
 Your brother did not make it.”
-I saw how he clamps his jaw and words come short.
+I saw how he clamps his jaw and words come out short.
 Men behind him move restlessly, but they stop quickly when Hallie turns to look at them like her presence eases their pain.

 The loss stabs my chest.
 The small hope that I had been keeping dies instantly and I don’t have the courage to ask for details so I just say “Thank you.”

-I sense the worry and urgency in his words, but the warning that whatever it is, is not to be discussed here or is for Hallie to hear.
+I sense the worry and urgency in his words, but the warning that whatever it is, is not to be discussed here nor is for Hallie to hear.
 There will be, of course, a full investigation of what had happened and men will be interviewed, but from Alex’s demeanour this is Family business.

-Alex looks at me for a second but then says quietly ”Actually, she needs to come with us, sir,” This is the first time when he addresses me with the rank I’m holding and then continues ”That is what we must discuss.”
-And I understand that there is something more to my brother’s death than I really want to know and its effects on Hallie.
+Alex looks at me for a second but then says quietly ”Actually, she needs to come with us, sir,” This is the first time when he addresses me with the rank I’m holding and then continues ”That is what we must discuss.” and now I understand that there is something more to my brother’s death than I really want to know and its effects on Hallie.

 What Alex knew to tell was how Tom had turned Arios against the enemy ship.
 After five minutes both ships had been on fire, and the enemy already half gone, when they had gotten a lucky hit on Arios, killing my brother.
 Arios had sunk in minutes.